govinda777/blog/_posts/2023-10-12-A-simbiose-do-casamento.md

 ---
 layout: post
-title: A eterna mutação do desejo
+title: A simbiose do casamento
 date: 2023-10-12
 categories: Poema
 ---